intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_portablze_zip_quickstart.md

 ### Prerequisites

-Check your GPU driver version, and update it if needed:

-- For client GPU, like A-series, B-series and integrated GPU, we recommend following [Intel client GPU driver installing guide](https://dgpu-docs.intel.com/driver/client/overview.html) to install your GPU driver.
+Check your GPU driver version, and update it if needed; we recommend following [Intel client GPU driver installation guide](https://dgpu-docs.intel.com/driver/client/overview.html) to install your GPU driver.

 ### Step 1: Download and Extract